danielgoncalvesti/danielgoncalvesti.github.io/content/posts/scala-intro.md

 ### Error Handling
 Error handling in Scala is essential for writing robust and reliable code.
 Scala provides several mechanisms for dealing with errors, and three popular approaches are using Option, Try, and Either.
+\
+&nbsp;

 #### Option
-Option is a container that represents an optional value, meaning it can hold either Some(value) or None.
+Option is a container that represents an optional value, meaning it can hold either `Some(value)` or `None`.
 It is widely used to handle scenarios where a function may not return a valid result.

 Let's consider an example of using Option to handle the absence of a value:
 ```scala